MicrosoftDocs/win32/desktop-src/PerfCtrs/adding-counter-names-and-descriptions-to-the-registry.md

 ---
-Description: 'The names and descriptions of all performance objects and their counters are stored in the registry.' ms.assetid: '6fdaccb0-45bc-48f2-8f63-3df0bdf1dca4'
+Description: The names and descriptions of all performance objects and their counters are stored in the registry. ms.assetid: 6fdaccb0-45bc-48f2-8f63-3df0bdf1dca4
-title: Adding Counter Names and Descriptions to the Registry
+title: Adding Counter Names and Descriptions to the Registry ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Adding Counter Names and Descriptions to the Registry